awslabs/aws-lambda-rust-runtime/README.md

 }
 ```

 The Rust Runtime for Lambda uses a struct called `Diagnostic` to represent function errors internally.
-The runtime implements the converstion of several general errors types, like `std::error::Error`, into `Diagnostic`.
+The runtime implements the conversion of several general error types, like `std::error::Error`, into `Diagnostic`.
 For these general implementations, the `error_type` is the name of the value type returned by your function.
 For example, if your function returns `lambda_runtime::Error`, the `error_type` will be something like `alloc::boxed::Box<dyn core::error::Error + core::marker::Send + core::marker::Sync>`, which is not very descriptive.

 ### Implement your own Diagnostic